eepgwde/robottestilo/README.md

 #### Using Inspector ####

 ## Journal

+### Error 1

+This arises when the emulator has been left unattended for too long, usually overnight.

+You need to restart the emulator with -no-snapshot-load with see hlpr.sh d_mk cold

 2021-12-03 09:55:38:133 [W3C] Encountered internal error running command: UnknownError: An unknown server- side error occurred while processing the command.
 Original error: Could not proxy command to the remote se